Stock Analysis on Net

 2 Click competitor name to see calculations.

-The analysis of the receivables turnover ratio and the average receivable collection period over the observed quarters reveals distinct trends and fluctuations that reflect the company's credit and collection efficiency over time.
+The receivables turnover ratio and the average receivable collection period provide insight into the efficiency of the company's credit and collection policies over the observed periods.

 Operating Cycle